chipzoller/hugo-clarity/README.md

 ```

 > __Pro Tip__: You can change the theme colors via the [this variable's SASS file](https://github.com/chipzoller/hugo-clarity/blob/master/assets/sass/_variables.sass)

+### I18N

+This theme supports Multilingual (i18n / internationalization / translations)

+The `exampleSite` gives you some examples already.
+You may extend the multilingual functionality by following the [official documentation](https://gohugo.io/content-management/multilingual/).

+Things to consider in multilingual:
+- **supported languages** are configured in [config/_default/languages.toml](./exampleSite/config/_default/languages.toml)
+- **add new language support** by creating a new file inside [i18n](./i18n/) directory.
+  Check for missing translations using `hugo server --i18n-warnings`
+- **taxonomies** names (tags, categories, etc...) are translated in [config/_default/languages.toml](./exampleSite/config/_default/languages.toml) as well
+- **menus** are translated manually in the config files [config/_default/menus/menu.xx.toml](./exampleSite/config/_default/menus/)
+- **menu's languages list** are semi-hardcoded.
+You may chose another text for the menu entry with [languageMenuName](./exampleSite/config.toml).
+Please, do better and create a PR for that.
+- **content** must be translated individually.
+Read the [official documentation](https://gohugo.io/content-management/multilingual/#translate-your-content) for information on how to do it.

 ## I would like my site to load in X-Mode (light/dark) by default.